oottppxx/enigma2/ipkdemo/README.md

 How to run this demo:
 * Create a directory on your Enigma2 box, whatever path, e.g.: mkdir /tmp/ipkdemo
 * Copy all the files to that directory
-* Make sure the scripts are executable, e.g.: chmod +x /tmp/ipkdemo/*sh
 * From that directory, run make.sh, e.g.: cd /tmp/ipkdemo ; ./make.sh
 * You should now be able to install the resulting package, e.g.: cd /tmp/ipkdemo ; opkg install ipkdemo*ipk
 * It installs a file called README.md on /tmp
-* Confirm it was successful: cat /tmp/README.txt
+* Confirm it was successful: cat /tmp/README.md
 * You should now be able to remove the package (opkg remove ipkdemo)
 * Confirm the file /tmp/README.md was removed